 It does not check some of the style guidelines.

-Here is a (not-complete) list of the rules that
+Here is a (not-exhaustive) list of the rules that

 flake8 cannot check.